 - Cid from Final Fantasy XII has one of these in the form of Venat.

 - Servants from Fate/stay night have shades of this, being able to go into a sort of spirit form and watch over their Masters.
 Saber and Archer are special cases.
-Saber is different because she's technically not a Servant, as she was pulled right before she died; Archer is different because he, as a Counter Guardian, is basically this trope for the entire Earth.
+Saber is different because she's technically not a Servant, as she was pulled right before she died; Archer is different because he, as a Counter Guardian, is basically this trope for the human race.

 - In the same installment that Ansem reappears in, it is revealed that Riku has become Sora's Spirit guardian in the Realm of Dreams.